 A fleet of Weekend Dinghies darting around the harbor on the evening breeze is a beguiling vision.
 A cruising family should have two, or even three or four of these in tow, to be set loose upon reaching the anchorage for impromptu races and fleet actions.
 Sailors young and old will sharpen their skills.
 They may even give up the marina bills for good and spend their weekends in wholesome dinghies like this one.

 This Boat Profile was published in Small Boats 2008 and appears here as archival material.
-If you have more info about this boat, plan or design – please let us know in the comment section.
+Plans and kits for the Weekend Dinghy are available from Chesapeake Marine Design.